DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-develop-a-coherent-curriculum/summer-week-2-induction-tutor-materials.md

 #### What does this look like in practice?
 (55 minutes)

 1. Share a subject-specific example of a curriculum map of an identified core concept.
-Do a ‘think aloud’ exercise, sharing the thought processes behind the decisions that went into the planning of this curriculum map.
+Do a 'think aloud' exercise, sharing the thought processes behind the decisions that went into the planning of this curriculum map.
 Also share things that were not chosen for inclusion and explain the reason why.
 Through your example explore:
     - how you identified a core concept that reoccurs throughout the curriculum
     - how you identified the topics within the core concept, sharing why they have been chosen and other topics excluded
     - modelling how these topics should be sequenced and why, plus the pros and cons of flexing the sequence